 "Ang laking hassle (It was such a hassle)" and "literal na kumain ng oras (It ate time, literally)."
 Apart from still publishing stories and already having limited resources as alternative organizations, their focus was then diffused to finding lawyers, looking for assistance on digital security, and frequent consultations among members and partner organizations.
+While Olea admitted it was a hassle, they described it as a hassle that was necessary.
+"It was a clear case of censorship.
+And if you do not push back, they might do it to others, not only to other media outfits but also to other voices critical of the government."

-While didn't Rut it come without personal effects on its members.
-Olea stopped biking when it was already dark and changed laness Ellao. routines. managing editor of Bulatlat, had a hard time sleeping, going as far as waiting until 4 or 5 am to breathe out "Okay, tonight is not the night."
+But it didn't come without personal effects on its members.
+Olea stopped biking when it was already dark and changed routines. laness Ellao. the managing editor of Bulatlat, had a hard time sleeping, going as far as waiting until 4 or 5 am to breathe out "Okay, tonight is not the night."
 Anxiety and paranoia common feelings.
 Fllao are adding that "you feel like a sitting duck just waiting to be arrested."
 It was an added weight when the parents of their interns expressed serious concern, and one left completely.